 Smiths News has a global annual turnover of c£1.4bn.
 To find out more about the nature of our business, please see our website at: www.smithsnews.co.uk

-The UK Modern Slavery Act 2015 requires business to state the actions they have taken during the financial year to ensure modern slavery is not taking place in their operations and supply chains.
-Connect Group PLC (“Connect Group”) is fully committed to preventing acts of modern slavery and human trafficking from occurring within each business within the Group and their respective supply chains, and seeks to impose those same high standards on its suppliers.
+Smiths News is fully committed to preventing acts of modern slavery and human trafficking from occurring within our businesses as well as our supply chains, and we impose the same standards on our suppliers as we apply to ourselves.
 We take a zero-tolerance approach to non-ethical practices and we are committed to acting professionally, fairly and with integrity in all our business dealings and supply chain relationships, wherever we operate, implementing and enforcing effective systems to uphold ethical standards and to combat modern slavery and human trafficking.

 Smiths News’s Structure and Role in the Supply Chain

-Smiths News is the UK's largest newspaper and magazine wholesaling business with an approximate 55 per cent. market share.
-It distributes newspapers and magazines on behalf of the major national and regional publishers, delivering to approximately 27,000 customers across England and Wales on a daily basis.
-The speed of turnaround in the UK and density of Smiths News’ coverage is critical to one of the world’s fastest physical supply chains.
+Smiths News is the UK's largest newspaper and magazine wholesaling business with an approximate 55% market share.
+We distribute newspapers and magazines on behalf of the major national and regional publishers, delivering to approximately 25,500 customers across England and Wales on a daily basis.

 Dawson Media Direct supplies newspapers, magazines and inflight entertainment technology and content to over 80 airlines in 50 countries.
 Delivering to strict time windows with security accreditation, DMD serves the specialist needs of airlines and travel points in the UK and worldwide with printed and digital media.